Women as imams: Netherlands

-Since 2015 "Avant-garde" imam Salima el Musalima leads prayers and creates Islamic art in The Netherlands.
+Since 2015 "Avant-garde" female imam and artist, Salima el Musalima, has led prayers in the Netherlands.

 South Africa

 One of the earliest reported cases of a woman imam in the West occurred in 1995 in Johannesburg, South Africa.
 For about two years, a congregation met every Friday for the Jum'ah prayer and every night in Ramadan for the special tarāwīh prayer in a building owned by the Muslim Youth Movement of South Africa (MYM).
 The khutbah for the Jumu'ah was delivered by either a male or female khatib and the imams for the prayer also included men and women.
 One of the prime movers behind this congregation was Muslim women's rights activist Shamima Shaikh.
-In January 1998, as per her wishes, one of her four funeral prayers was led by a woman friend, Farhana Ismail.
+In January 1998, as per her wishes, one of her four funeral prayers was led by her friend, who was also a woman, Farhana Ismail.

-A year earlier, Amina Wadud (see below) became the first woman in South Africa to deliver the jum'ah khutbah, at the Claremont Main Road Mosque in Cape Town.
-Farid Esack discusses this event in his 1997 book Qur'an, Liberation, and Pluralism.
-Following that event, both the Claremont Main Road Mosque and Masjidul Islam, in Johannesburg, often have had women speakers for Jum'ah.

-In January 1998, as per her wishes, one of the four funeral prayers for Ms. Shaikh was led by a female friend.

 South African Muslims heard their first female-led Jum'ah khutbah in 1994 when African-American Islamic studies professor Amina Wadud spoke at the Claremont Main Road Mosque in Cape Town, an experience she discusses in Inside the Gender Jihad.
 Since then, both that mosque and Masjidul Islam in Johannesburg often have women speakers for jum'ah.
-Scores of South African and foreign women have been hosted in these two mosques since 1994.
+Since 1994, many South African and foreign women have been hosted in these two mosques.

 In 2003, a new venue for Eid prayer was established in Durban, designed to allow families to attend the Eid prayer together in a pleasant and comfortable atmosphere.
 It is run by Taking Islam to the People.
 At each Eid salaah there are two khutbahs delivered, one by a male and one by a female.
-Over the seven years from 2003–2010, fourteen women have offered khutbah, including Dr. Lubna Nadvi, Zaytun Suleyman, Fatima Seedat, Fatima Hendricks, Dr Mariam Seedat and Zulaykha Mayat.
+Over the seven years from 2003 to 2010, fourteen women have offered khutbah, including Dr. Lubna Nadvi, Zaytun Suleyman, Fatima Seedat, Fatima Hendricks, Dr Mariam Seedat and Zulaykha Mayat.

 In 2005, Farhana Ismail first officiated at a nikah (wedding) ceremony.
 She has trained other women to do so; since 2006, Fatima Seedat has officiated at three such ceremonies.